-Therefore, the optimal study strategy would be context-dependent on both individual’s particular information processing preference mode as well as the mode in which information presented to them and this is reflected in the conceptual framework in Figure 1.
-The structure highlights the additional information-processing step that is carried out subconsciously by learners when presented with information in a mode other than their primary VARK preference.
-It also shows the interaction between the Reflective and Reflextive decision-making systems by explicitly showing the impact of study habits on the conscious information-processing behaviour learners carry out as part of their learning activities.
+Therefore, the optimal study strategy would be context-dependent in terms of both the individual’s specific information processing preference mode and the mode in which the information is presented to them, which is reflected in the conceptual framework shown in Figure 1.
+Here, the structure highlights the additional information-processing step that is carried out subconsciously by learners when presented with information in a mode other than their primary VARK preference.
+It also illustrates the interaction between the reflective and reflexive decision-making systems by explicitly demonstrating the impact of study habits on the conscious information-processing behaviour learners carry out as part of their learning activities.

-The proposed framework can be used as a tool for identifying potential for improvement in student study behaviour.
-The student’s inherent preferred mode of learning and the output produced as a result of their study efforts can be compared and if a discrepancy were found, this would be indicative of potentially poor study habits.
-The complex interrelationship between learning approaches and information processing may account for some of the variation in the success of students’ learning strategies.
-Adopting a study strategy that is not optimal (such as for example, a visual learner reading their lecture notes over and over again, without summarising them into diagrams) could result in very inefficient and effortful learning experience and ultimately lead to learner’s discouragement and increased anxiety.
-While the higher educational system has been deigned to instil good study habits and encourage students to become independent learners, to the best of our knowledge, no study strategy instrument assesses the fit between the student preference for seeing a particular type of information and their approach to handling this type of information.
-Of course, if a learner is multi-modal the impact of this potential discrepancy between actual and optimal behaviour is small.
-However, learners with strong single preference will potentially be most at risk and this is borne out by empirical findings that learners with a single strong modal learning preference are at a much higher risk of academic failure, compared to their peers with more balanced preferences [23].
+The proposed framework can be used as a tool for identifying the potential for improvement in a student’s study behaviour.
+Specifically, the student’s inherent mode of learning preference and the output produced as a result of their study efforts can be compared, with any discrepancy found indicative of potentially poor study habits.
+The complex interrelationship between learning approaches and information processing may account for some part of the variation in the success of students’ learning strategies.
+Adopting a study strategy that is not optimal (e.g. a visual learner reading their lecture notes over and over again without summarising them into diagrams) could result in a highly inefficient and arduous learning experience and could ultimately lead to discouragement and increased anxiety.
+While the higher educational system has been deigned to instil good study habits and to encourage students to become independent learners, to the best of our knowledge, no study strategy instrument is aimed at assessing the fit between the student’s preference for seeing a specific type of information and their approach to handling it.
+Of course, if a learner is multi-modal, the impact of the potential discrepancy between actual and optimal behaviour will be small.
+However, learners with a strong single preference will potentially be most at risk, which is supported by empirical findings indicating that learners with a single strong modal learning preference are at a much higher risk of academic failure, compared to their peers with more balanced preferences [23].

 MAPPING OF STUDY APPROACHES TO VARK MODALITY PREFERENCES